d3jawu/ectype/README.md

 Once it passes the linter/type-checker you can run an Ectype file directly.

 See test cases and demo.js for examples.
-A proper introduction is coming soon.
+Full documentation is coming later as the language matures.

 # Development